Chance-14/Bussiness_Card_OCR/README.md

 # Bussiness_Card_OCR
 ## Description
-  This is my response to the programming challenge from Asymmetrik.
-I choose to do the business card OCR challenge, I thought about doing the particle system but decided i didn't know enough about javascript to attempt that at this point.
-  Program takes in a text file, the business card, and parses the data given to find the Name, Phone number, and email address of the person.
+  This is my response to the programming challenge from Asymmetrik. (https://asymmetrik.com/programming-challenges/) I choose to do the business card OCR challenge, I thought about doing the particle system but decided i didn't know enough about javascript to attempt that at this point.
+This program takes in a text file, the business card, and parses the data given to find the Name, Phone number, and email address of the person.

 ## Instructions
   Download files required (BusinessCardParser.java and ConactInfo.java).
 You can also download the card files if you so